ryan-mcclue/unsw/comp3121/lectures/lec1.md

 i.e. n/2 values smaller than it
 pivot just means value to which putting elements to the right or left of

+median of medians, divide list into blocks each of size 5 sort these lists. consider this linear as 5 elements very quick put median of these lists into another list sort that list and get median. this is now pivot, put all elements in original list < to left of pivot and > right of it based on index of pivot, we can see if need to recurse on left or right side

-median of medians, find median of each 5 block than find true median of these n/5 elements recursively
+find median of each 5 block than find true median of these n/5 elements recursively

 https://edstem.org/au/courses/11846/discussion/1418436